dfroberg/dailybrief/readme.md

 ## Features ##

 * Daily automated brief generated for previous day (if any posts was published that day).
-* Automatic integration with your SteemPress installation.
+* Automatic integration with your Exxp installation.

 ## Screenshots ##